Dheerock30/ai-waste-classification/README.md

+# AI Waste Classification (Organic vs Recyclable)

+This project is a simple AI prototype that classifies waste images into two classes:

+- **O** – Organic waste
+- **R** – Recyclable waste

+The model is trained in Python using TensorFlow/Keras and served as a web app using Streamlit.
+Users can upload a photo of waste and get a predicted class plus a suggested bin.

+---

-1. Project Structure
+## 1. Project Structure

-text
 ai-waste-classification/
 ├── app.py # Streamlit web app
 ├── train_model.py # Training script
 ├── ai_waste_classification_model.keras # Saved Keras model
 ├── requirements.txt # Python dependencies
 └── data/
 ├── train/
 │ ├── O/ # Organic training images
 │ └── R/ # Recyclable training images
 └── val/
 ├── O/ # Organic validation images
 └── R/ # Recyclable validation images

-Note: The dataset is organized into two folders (O and R) under both train and val.
+> The dataset is organized into two folders (`O` and `R`) under both `train` and `val`.

+---

-2. Prerequisites
+## 2. Prerequisites

-Python 3.11+
+- Python 3.11 or newer

-pip (Python package manager)
+- `pip` (Python package manager)

-(Optional, for development) Git and a GitHub account
+- (Optional) Git and a GitHub account, if you want to contribute or deploy

+---

-3. Installation
+## 3. Installation
-Clone this repository

-bash
+1. **Clone this repository**

 git clone https://github.com/<your-username>/ai-waste-classification.git
 cd ai-waste-classification

-Create and activate a virtual environment (recommended)
+2. **Create and activate a virtual environment (recommended)**

-bash
 python -m venv .venv

+Windows
-.venv\Scripts\activate   # on Windows
+.venv\Scripts\activate

-# source .venv/bin/activate  # on macOS / Linux
+macOS / Linux
-Install dependencies

-bash
+source .venv/bin/activate

+3. **Install dependencies**

 pip install -r requirements.txt

+---

-4. Dataset Setup
+## 4. Dataset Setup

-The model expects a folder called data with the following structure:
+The model expects a folder called `data` with the following structure:

-text
 data/
 ├── train/
 │ ├── O/ # Organic training images
 │ └── R/ # Recyclable training images
 └── val/
 ├── O/ # Organic validation images
 └── R/ # Recyclable validation images

-O contains images of organic waste (food scraps, fruits, vegetables, etc.).
+- `O` contains images of **organic waste** (food scraps, fruits, vegetables, etc.).

-R contains images of recyclable waste (plastic, metal, glass, paper, etc.).
+- `R` contains images of **recyclable waste** (plastic, metal, glass, paper, etc.).

 Steps:

-Create the folders as shown above.
+1. Create the folders exactly as shown above.

-Place your training images into data/train/O and data/train/R.
+2. Place training images into `data/train/O` and `data/train/R`.

-Place your validation images into data/val/O and data/val/R.
+3. Place validation images into `data/val/O` and `data/val/R`.

-The class names are taken automatically from these folder names (O and R).
+4. The class names are taken automatically from these folder names (`O` and `R`).

+---

-5. Training the Model
+## 5. Training the Model

-If you want to train the model from scratch or retrain it, use train_model.py.
+If you want to train or retrain the model, use `train_model.py`.

-Make sure your dataset is prepared under data/train and data/val.
+1. Ensure your dataset is prepared under `data/train` and `data/val`.

-Run:
+2. Run:

-bash
 python train_model.py

-What train_model.py does (high level):
+What `train_model.py` does:

-Loads images from data/train and data/val using Keras image datasets.
+- Loads images from `data/train` and `data/val`.
+- Applies basic data augmentation (random flip, rotation, zoom).

-Uses MobileNetV2 as a feature extractor with transfer learning.
+- Uses **MobileNetV2** as a base model (transfer learning from ImageNet).

-Adds a classification head for 2 classes (O, R).
+- Adds a small classification head for 2 classes (`O`, `R`).

-Trains for a configurable number of epochs.
+- Trains for a configured number of epochs.

-Saves the trained model as:
+- Saves the trained model as:

-text
 ai_waste_classification_model.keras

-If a file with the same name already exists, it will be overwritten with the new trained model.
+If the file already exists, it will be overwritten with the new trained model.

+You can adjust training settings (e.g., number of epochs) inside `train_model.py`.

+---

-6. Running the Web App Locally
+## 6. Running the Web App Locally

-The Streamlit app (app.py) loads the saved model and provides a simple user interface.
+The Streamlit app (`app.py`) loads the saved model and provides a browser interface.

-Ensure that ai_waste_classification_model.keras exists in the project root (either pre‑trained or generated by running train_model.py).
+1. Make sure `ai_waste_classification_model.keras` is present in the project root (generated by `train_model.py` or downloaded).

-Start the app:
+2. Start the app:

-bash
 streamlit run app.py

-A browser window will open (or go to the URL shown in the terminal, typically http://localhost:8501).
+3. Open the URL shown in the terminal (usually `http://localhost:8501`) if it does not open automatically.

-Usage inside the app:
+4. Inside the app:

-Click “Browse files” or drag‑and‑drop an image.

-Press “Classify”.
+- Upload an image of waste (JPG/PNG).
+- Click **“Classify”**.

-The app displays:
+- The app displays:

-Predicted class: “Organic waste” or “Recyclable waste”
+  - Predicted class: **“Organic waste”** or **“Recyclable waste”**

-Model confidence (percentage)
+  - Model confidence (percentage)

-Suggested bin: “Wet / Organic bin” or “Dry / Recyclables bin”
+  - Suggested bin: **“Wet / Organic bin”** or **“Dry / Recyclables bin”**

+---

-7. Code Overview
+## 7. Code Overview

-train_model.py (summary)
+### `train_model.py`

+High‑level steps:

-Defines image size and batch size.
+- Define image size and batch size.

-Loads datasets from data/train and data/val.

-Applies data augmentation (random flips, rotations, zoom).
+- Load training and validation datasets from `data/`.
+- Apply data augmentation.

-Builds a model:
+- Build a model:

-Base: MobileNetV2 with ImageNet weights (frozen initially).
+- Base: `MobileNetV2` with ImageNet weights (frozen initially).

-Global average pooling.
+- Global average pooling layer.

-Dropout.
+- Dropout layer.

-Dense layer with 2 outputs (softmax).
+- Dense layer with 2 outputs and softmax activation.

-Compiles with Adam optimizer and sparse_categorical_crossentropy.
+- Compile with Adam optimizer and `sparse_categorical_crossentropy` loss.

-Trains for a set number of epochs.
+- Train for several epochs.

-Saves the whole model to ai_waste_classification_model.keras.
+- Save the model to

-app.py (summary)
-Loads ai_waste_classification_model.keras.

-Uses the same preprocessing as in training (resize to 224×224, MobileNet